Website downtime hurts brands. Here’s how to minimise it

 Work with your new web hosting company to arrange the best package for your business and draw up a service level agreement (SLA).
 Note that you may need to adjust your hosting budget accordingly.

 Consider ramping up your server hardware around key sales periods like Black Friday or Boxing Day.
 Look at your website’s existing spike history, or take into account your industry data as a whole.

 To summarise, investing in appropriate levels of web hosting with a robust web hosting company is likely to pay for itself in the long-term.
 In the short-term, it helps to avoid the headaches associated with the financial and reputational risks associated with website downtime.

-If you have any questions about website downtime or need assistance with your website hosting give CuCo a call today on 01202 922959 or drop us a line at email@example.com.
+If you have any questions about website downtime or need assistance with your website hosting give our experts are here to help!
+Get in touch today.
 One of our Digital experts would love to help!